 What can you do with a Cricut machine?

-All three of the Cricut machines can cut lightweight materials like card, papers, and vinyl.
+All four of the Cricut machines can cut lightweight materials like card, paper, and vinyl.
 They all let you write and draw using a Cricut pen.

-Increasingly, you need to be a subscriber to use the built-in designs.
-The range of free designs has become a lot more limited.
-But you can still upload your own designs free of charge.
+You can also upload your own designs free of charge.
 The machine links to your device via Bluetooth – or plug in the USB if you prefer.

-Use all three machines to create personalised cards, mugs, and window decals.
+Use all four machines to create personalised cards, mugs, and window decals.
 They will all cut iron-on designs to decorate t-shirts and other clothing, including stretchy items.

 Different machines can work with tools for debossing, scoring, engraving, fabric cutting and perforations, too.
 The range of materials that each Cricut machine can use is based on the power it can exert for cutting.

-The Explore will cut fabric.
-But unlike the Maker, it doesn't have a a rotary cutter tool so you need to use bonded fabric.
+The Cricut Explore 3™ will cut fabric.
+But unlike the Cricut Maker™, it isn’t compatible with the rotary blade so you need to use bonded fabric.
 Here the fabric has an added stabiliser to stiffen and support it.

-But it's paper and card projects where the Explore excels.
+But it's paper and card projects where the Cricut Explore 3™ excels.
 Craft giant paper flowers, animal gift boxes and intricate paper-cut lanterns!
-The scoring wheel gets to work scoring foil, card and paper for your makes.
+The scoring stylus gets to work scoring foil, card and paper for your makes.
 Or make large iron-on and vinyl designs, large enough to cover the whole front of a t-shirt or big window panel decals.

 Which is the best Cricut machine for you?